i2p/i2p.android.base/README.txt

 # sdk.dir=/path/to/your/android-sdk-linux
 # Copy this file to the routerjars/ directory, it is needed in both places.

+# If your SDK is not in ../android-sdk-linux/ then you must
+# override the location of the Android Support Library.
+Add
+# the following line to local.properties
+# do NOT use an absolute path
+# android.library.reference.2=path/to/your/android-sdk-linux/extras/android/support/v7/appcompat
+# Don't add it to the local.properties in the routerjars/ directory.

 # DO NOT create a new project or anything.
 It's all set up right here for you.

-# Create the android 2.2 (API 8) virtual device
+# Create the android 4.3 (API 18) virtual device
 # (don't make a custom hardware profile)
-../android-sdk-linux/tools/android create avd --name i2p --target 8
+../android-sdk-linux/tools/android create avd --name i2p --target 18

 # then run the emulator:
 #  This may take a LONG time the first time (half an hour or more)...